 Lilly, our communications coordinator, oversees and executes Viva’s web, marketing, and social media campaigns.
-Additionally, Lilly supervises our developing online services and our Contributing Writer’s Program.
+Additionally, Lilly supervises our developing online resource center, The Resilient Brain Project, and our Contributing Writer’s Program.
 Her work with Viva includes:

 - Communications & Marketing

 - Social & Online Media

 - Internal Event Planning

 As our Director of Operations, Alina oversees the organizational health and efficiency of the Viva Center.